 Analyze situations quickly and objectively and determine proper course of action.

-Evaluate and compare prospective lease space with regard to cost, location and amenities.
+Evaluate and compare prospective lease space regarding cost, location, and amenities.

 Assist in preparation of department budgets.

-Use a computer, calculator, basic drafting tools, typewriter, telephone, facsimile machine, and photocopy machine.
+Use a computer, calculator, basic drafting tools, telephone, facsimile machine, and photocopy machine.

 Communicate clearly and concisely, both orally and in writing.